0%

 For a while, like many people, I’ve been loosely tracking the developments of AI technology in the creative space.
 I tried a few prompts in Dalle-2, played with LensaAI’s app filters during that one week when it took over social media, etc. This was all very casual, and it didn’t seem like anything had quite matured as a serious creative force… yet.
 But it was coming, this tsunami wave that promised to do what I do better than me, with just a couple clicks, and I wanted to be out there in the water before I felt like the tide was really going out.

 That moment came two weeks ago, when I saw Adobe release a beta version of photoshop with image generator tools for extending photos, filling selections, and filling selections with text prompts.
 The showcased results, upon first glance, were not only incredible, but had very concrete practical application in contrast to, say… making a random image of Tom Brady and a kitten having a picnic.
 That’s fun, but it’s not anything that someone might pay for.
-Reframing a photo so that the subject’s face is in a more pleasing composition, on the other hand, now that was a practical application that clients would begine to expect, and made me feel like, oh god, it’s here, get to the boat.
+Reframing a photo so that the subject’s face is in a more pleasing composition, on the other hand, now that was a practical application that clients would begin to expect, and made me feel like, oh god, it’s here, get to the boat.

 (left: my original artwork. right: extensions and enhancements, using only photoshop generative fill)